Nur Ceramics Habba Vessel

 Meticulously carved of wood, they would be passed down from generation to generation and are still used to this day across modern day Nubia.
 Bread made from pounded grain (Habba in Arabic) was highly revered as an offering to Isis and Osiris, deities upheld by both the ancient Egyptians and Nubians.
 More than meer bodily sustenance, grain and bread were seen as a form of spiritual sustenance as well.

+This item measures approximately 6" in diameter, and 10" tall.
 Due to the handmade nature of this piece, expect slight variations.